BJackal/ChasteWorkshopSRN/README.md

 You could further explore this test by altering the initial conditions of your A,B and C concentrations.
 For example, how does your final simulation result change if you give none equal cocnentrations of the initial proteins ?
 How is the end result effected if you "flooded" the simulation with a higher initial cocnentraiton of the A homodimer forming protein.
 You could also try increasing or decreasing the initial bias caused by the offset.
 How does altering this effect your end results.

+# Modelling cell-environment feedbacks with partial differential equations in Chaste

+Reaction-advection-diffusion partial differential equations (PDEs) can be used to mathematically model paracrine signalling, nutrient transport, and other forms of cell-environment feedbacks.
+In Chaste, dynamic or steady-state PDEs (or PDE systems) can be defined on the spatial domain occupied by a population of cells.
+Simulation modifiers are used to numerically integrate these PDEs over time, and their numerical solution may be used by cells to inform their behaviour via `CellData` items.
+In this practical, you will investigate two examples of cell-environment feedbacks in Chaste, oxygen-dependent tumour spheroid growth and morphogen-dependent cell proliferation.

+## Example 1: Oxygen-dependent tumour spheroid growth

+Read through the [https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials/RunningTumourSpheroidSimulations](tumour spheroid 'user tutorial') that can be found on the old Chaste wiki.
+If you are able to explore your local copy of the Chaste source code, e.g. in Visual Studio code, then you can find this user tutorial as a test suite located at `cell_based/test/tutorial/TestRunningTumourSpheroidSimulationsTutorial.hpp`.
+Try running this yourself for different values of the oxygen uptake rate and the boundary oxygen concentration.
+You can also explore varying the oxygen-dependent cell-cycle model parameters by calling the methods `SetHypoxicConcentration()`, `SetQuiescentConcentration()`, or `SetCriticalHypoxicDuration()` on `p_model`.
+If you're not sure how to do this after having read the user tutorial, then please ask one of the demonstrators.

+## Example 2: Morphogen-dependent proliferation

+Visit the [https://chaste.cs.ox.ac.uk/trac/wiki/PaperTutorials/CellBasedComparison2017/MorphogenMonolayer](morphogen-dependent proliferation 'paper tutorial') that can be found on the old Chaste wiki.
+Try running this yourself locally, by creating a new test suite and pasting the code found at the bottom of the wiki page into it.
+If you're not sure how to create and run a new test suite after having read the guidance [https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials/WritingTests](here), then please ask one of the demonstrators.